l77l77/mbaytas.github.io/crazyflie.md

 # Preliminaries

-A basic building block for interactive applications with a micro-drone is to have the drone follow another object in real time.
+A basic building block for an interactive drone is to have the drone follow another object in real time.

+We'll build a Python that connects to [QTM](https://www.qualisys.com/software/qualisys-track-manager/) to receive pose data for the drone and any other tracked objects in real time.
+It will then periodically let the Crazyflie know where it is for [closed loop control](https://en.wikipedia.org/wiki/Control_theory), and set a target for it to move to, based on the position of another object.

+## Hardware Setup

+## Program Structure

+Main loop, similar to Arduino, Processing, Pygame.

+    # Set things up
+    ...

+    # Connect to QTM
+    qtm_wrapper = QtmWrapper()

+        with SyncCrazyflie(cf_uri, cf=Crazyflie(rw_cache='./cache')) as scf:

+        # Set other things up
+        ...

+        # FLY
+        while(fly == True):

+        # Do flying things
+        ...

+    # Land
+    ...

+    qtm_wrapper.close()

 # Safety First